fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 :name: fig-val-sweep-yaw

 Since the frequency-sweeps were used for the identification, it is important to test the models against another test signal to check for their robustness.
-A widely recommended verification signal is the so called doublet maneuver that is basicly a double step (Ref 2).
+A widely recommended verification signal is the so called doublet maneuver that is basicly a double step [#f2]_.
 For time-domain validation, a similar signal is used as the input of the stabilize controller.
 As shown in the following figure for the roll axis, it consists of two consecutive doublet maneuvers.